rickhenderson/Gorka-Games-RPG-Tutorial/characater-movement-and-setup/vault.md

 ## Stage 02 - Forward Distance

-The Stage 2 Blueprint shows
+The Stage 2 Blueprint shows the **Branch** and **Break Hit Result** nodes coming directly from the **Sphere Trace by Channel** node in the Stage 1 blueprint.

+Click the image to enlarge it if necessary.

+The value `100` subracted to find the end trace location can also be converted to a parameter to make it easier to fine tune your vaulting.

 <img src="images\vault-02-calc-forward-distance-blueprint.png">